bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO deconstruction planner doesn't affect dummy turrets, but it should

+-- TODO check if it's more efficent to just filter by one category (name?) than by type then name, etc

 -- TODO Make the searchlight effect during the daytime a heat haze glimmer kinda thing